 The seminal case establishing this methodology is Miley v.
 Oppenheimer & Co., 637 F.2d 318 (5th Cir.
 1981).
 In that case, the Fifth Circuit rejected brokerage industry arguments that market-adjusted damages are too speculative, holding that “neither the difficulty of the task nor the guarantee of imprecision in results can be a basis for judicial abdication from the responsibility to set fair and reasonable damages.”

-Important: Well-managed damages can be awarded even when your account made money.
-If your portfolio earned 5% but a suitable portfolio would have earned 12%, you may be entitled to recover the 7% difference.
-The FINRA Arbitrator’s Guide expressly authorizes this approach.
+Important: Well-managed damages may be considered even when an account made money, but they are not automatic.
+If your portfolio earned 5% and a suitable benchmark portfolio would have earned 12%, an arbitration panel may consider the 7% performance gap if the evidence supports the benchmark, causation, and damages methodology.

 | Damages Method | What It Measures | Best Used When |